No survivors found after Russian plane crashes in Indonesia

 “We will take further action about the Sukhoi (purchase) after the investigation is completed,” Zainudin said.
 A state-run newspaper in Vietnam said Laos was the first country in Southeast Asia to have placed an order for the aircraft.

-The jet was developed with Western design advice and technology from companies including Italy’s Finmeccanica, as well as avionics and engine equipment from French aerospace firms Thales and Safran.
+The jet was developed with Western design advice and technology from companies including Italy’s Finmeccanica SIFI.MI, as well as avionics and engine equipment from French aerospace firms Thales (TCFP.PA) and Safran (SAF.PA).

 Built in a converted corner of a Sukhoi fighter factory in Siberia, the Superjet was unveiled in 2007 as part of a drive to restore pride in Russia’s aviation industry, but it ran into a series of development delays.